eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Of course, the importance of tests cannot be stressed enough.
 Each Acceleo project should be accompanied by a test project that contains:

-- Small models, each of them allowing to test some particular generation rule;
+- Small models, each of them allowing you to test some particular generation rule;
 - The expected result for each model;
 - A main java class that runs all generations and ensures that the result is as expected.